 Over the last 15 years, I have had the fortune of being able to come to the Jesus Centre.
 During some periods, I have come almost every day.
 At other times it has been more infrequent, but always it has benefitted me so much.
 It enables me to have things that everyone (except a small few) take for granted.

-The benefit of coming to the Jesus Centre is that it is a safe and warm space and it is a good atmosphere that allows me to make friends.
+The benefit of coming to the JCT is that it is a safe and warm space and it is a good atmosphere that allows me to make friends.
 I really enjoy conversations and have built up real friendships.
 I have used the Centre as my postal address for many years as it is a safe and steady address while my life has been chaotic.
 I sometimes get food here although I prefer to buy my own when I can so I can leave more for others.

 Other services I use here are so useful – the shower, the use of the bike lock, use of the computer, games within the Your Space activities (although I have retired from table tennis as Tony beat me too often!) and charging my phone.
 Andrew